 ‘Mum,’ she said.
 ‘I ’m so glad that I didn’t follow your advice.’

-The mother was me was me and that brave, determined young woman was my daughter.
+The mother was me and that brave, determined young woman was my daughter.

 I am now an exuberant supporter and follower of RAREC (Rainforest Awareness Rescue Education Centre).
 I am so touched by their courage and perseverance.
 The work they do is truly visionary.
 They understand that to promote animal conservation in an environment plagued by poverty and sometimes ignorance they must educate and offer locals alterative, sustainable ways of making a living.
 They lobby.
 They work with the police to try and stop animal poaching – endemic in an area inhabited by so many beautiful, exotic animals.
 They stand against corporations plundering the rainforest and decimating habitats for profit.
 It’s a hard job and they constantly need donations and volunteers.